-The dream for Wegman emerged out of the school’s strategic planning effort of 2013, which called for a comprehensive assessment of the school’s academic curriculum and the related school facility that supports it.
-With the facility plan in place in early 2014, the design for Wegman was soon completed.
-Through the tremendous generosity of McQuaid Jesuit alumni, parents and friends, and the efforts of the “IgKnight the Future Fund” groundbreaking and construction on the 39,900 square foot $16 million project began in the summer of 2016.
-With our partners at DiMarco Construction leading the charge, the school community celebrated the building’s dedication on November 1, 2017, with students beginning classes in the second semester of that year.
+The dream for the Wegman Center emerged out of the school’s strategic planning effort of 2013, which called for a comprehensive assessment of the school’s academic curriculum and the related school facility that supports it.
+With the facility plan in place in early 2014, the design for the Wegman Center was soon completed.
+Through the tremendous generosity of McQuaid Jesuit alumni, parents, and friends, and the efforts of the “IgKnight the Future Fund” groundbreaking and construction on the 36,00-square-foot, $16 million project began in summer 2016.
+With our partners at DiMarco Construction leading the charge, the school community celebrated the building’s dedication November 1, 2017, with students beginning classes in the Wegman Center in January 2018.

-In addition to student classes and collaborative learning, Wegman also serves the interests of the larger McQuaid and Rochester community.
-Since it opened to student use in the winter of 2018, the school has hosted various robotics and engineering events, a student art show, and a variety of social gatherings.
-In the spring, McQuaid was proud to team up RIT’s MAGIC Center to host a professional development day for science faculties of local Catholic grammar schools.
-We are looking forward to annual fall events such as the “Let’s Solve Water” challenge, sponsored by Xylem, and our Middle School LEGO competition, sponsored by the University of Rochester.
+In addition to student classes and collaborative learning, the Wegman Center also serves the interests of the larger McQuaid and Rochester communities.
+Since it opened to student use in January 2018, the school has hosted various robotics and engineering events, student art shows, and a variety of social gatherings.
+In spring 2018, McQuaid was proud to team up with RIT’s MAGIC Center to host a professional development day for science faculties of local Catholic grammar schools.
+We look forward to annual fall events such as the “Let’s Solve Water” challenge, sponsored by Xylem, and our Middle School LEGO competition, sponsored by the University of Rochester.

 In a recent edition of the Cauldron, McQuaid Jesuit’s alumni magazine, Adam Baber, McQuaid’s principal, commented on the newly inaugurated Wegman Center, “It is the business of a Jesuit education to build leaders; our product is a great young man who is changed, and oriented to bringing both needed change to our world and greater glory to God.
 The Wegman Family Science and Technology Center joined the venerable existing halls and spaces of 1800 South Clinton as a place where these leaders are built.”